Tennessee vs. Louisiana: Odds, spread, over/under - NCAA Tournament First Round

 Tennessee vs. Louisiana Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup listed at individual sportsbooks.
+See the odds, spread and over/under for this matchup at individual sportsbooks.

 |Favorite